^Milan, September 2015

 A lot of things can happen while you’re miles away from home.
 It is very important that you are well prepared – mentally, emotionally and physically.
 Secure your travel fund and ensure that you have an emergency stash or plan B, C and D in case you run short of cash.
 Consider selling your unused stuff and gadget on a garage sale to add to your fund.
 Consider the length of your travel and your destination so that you can pack appropriate clothing or footwear.
 Be sure to bring enough clothing but leave some room for souvenirs too.
 Once you’ve reached your destination, never be neglectful.
 Here are some safety travel tips to keep in mind.

 Avoid being too flashy and attract unwanted attention from a city you hardly know.
 Travelling to a new place is not the time to display your Rolex and jewelries.
 Keep it low and prevent any criminalities from coming to you by blending in and keeping the ostentatious display off for now.
+Unless you are travelling with someone who is very mindful, then this rule could probably be overlooked.
+Still, it’s not worth risking items worth the $$$.

 Eyes on Your Bags